viktorpovazhuk/emotions_analyzer/README.md

 ### Usage:
 ---
 To use the program you need to install it.
-Then in folder credentials you need to create file  with name config.ini Insert the following code into this file
+In folder with file named main.py create folder credentials Then in folder credentials you need to create file  with name config.ini Insert the following code into this file
 ```